Sign in or start a free trial to avail of this feature.

 APIs can also be used for analytics.

-As we mentioned previously, many of the major social networks provide access to their data.
+As we mentioned previously in this lesson, many large companies provide access to their data.

 They do this using APIs.